gianmarco27/Poggi-Stagliano-Stucchi/RASD/RASD v1.md

 | Events flows                                                       |<ol><li>  The third party selects the functionality to request data from a group of individuals</li><li> The third party enters in the "filter data" use case to properly select the categories to which the interest data belong</li></ol>
 | Exit conditions                                                    |Data4Help provides the third party with the requested data
 | Exceptions                                                         |<ol><li>The request doesn't fit the privacy constraints of Data4Help</li></ol></br> The exception is handled notifying that the requested data are not accessible and requesting to select new filters

-        Data4Help use case? value the request of the third party

 ### AutomatedSOS - use cases